 Looking just a few years back from now, we had been all fascinated by the fact that more than 25% percent of all websites on the internet were powered by WordPress.
 That simple fact seemed impressive, but today, the numbers have increased, and some statistics say that can thank their existence to our beloved WordPress.

-So, it does not surprise that even you have started your site on WordPress.
+So, it does not a surprise that even you have started your site on WordPress.
 But what you might haven’t realized back then is that there are actually two variants of the popular CMS, and there are some quite significant differences between the two that you may experience only a few weeks or months after that first login.

 WordPress.com is a commercialized version which is a great option to start with.
 But when the first steps are behind you and when you realize all the drawbacks of the .com variant, you will start banging your head against the wall because you haven’t started your blogging journey “the right way”.
 Still, don’t worry; moving your blog from WordPress.com to a self-hosted version (also known as WordPress.org) is not such a big problem.